antfu/talks/2023-10-18/src/slides.md

 </div>

 <!--
 Nuxt DevTools 1.0 serves as a milestone.
 There are no many new features in 1.0, but it's more like a statement indicates that Nuxt DevTools' approach is mature enough.
 We are marking the Modules API as stable, so that module authors could provide the integrations more confidently.
 We also did some UI improvements since the previous versions.
 And most importantly, Nuxt DevTools will be ship with Nuxt 3.8 and general available to all Nuxt users.
 By doing that, we want to make sure the onboarding experience as seamless as possible.
 Meaning that by default, you won't see any visual different in you app.
-The DevTools is hidden to minimize the distraction.
+The DevTools will be hidden to minimize the distraction.
 Instead, we will print an instrution in your terminal telling you that you can press a shortcut to enable it as you want.
 Making the opt-in as easy as possible.
 -->

 ---